 Test Anxiety Creeps In

-June is nearly here and students are gearing up for final exams.
+Students are gearing up for final exams.

 It’s an intense time when students, parents and teachers are focusing on study and test-taking strategies to get the best results out of those precious few hours of testing time.
 The pressure of an exam will always cause some level of stress – stomach butterflies, a faster heartbeat, fuzzy tingles – but some students, often including those with Learning Disabilities or ADHD, descend into full-blown worry, paralyzing test anxiety and blanking out.
 I’ve seen students spell their own names incorrectly, never mind make it through a booklet of math problems, write pages of insightful analysis or “Choose the Best Answer”.